charlierettig7/Data_Science_Final_Project/README.md

 4. View results and CSVs containing predictions in results/tahoe_predictions

 **Congratulations!
 You have successfully trained a LightGBM model and made predictions on an external dataset.**

+## Patient Data and Variants
+## Folder Structure

+├── bash_scripts
+├── GSEA
+│ ├── GSEA.R
+│ ├── lgbm_raw.zip
+│ ├── lgbm_vars.zip
+│ ├── xgboost_raw.zip
+│ ├── xgboost_vars.zip
+├── Process_patient_data
+│ ├── data
+│ │ ├── 17_HMM_predHMMi6.rand_trees.hmm_mode-subclusters.patient5.cell_groupings
+│ │ ├── 17_HMM_predHMMi6.rand_trees.hmm_mode-subclusters.patient6.cell_groupings
+│ │ ├── 17_HMM_predHMMi6.rand_trees.hmm_mode-subclusters.patient6.cell_groupings
+│ │ ├── aggregated_muts_12.csv
+│ │ ├── aggregated_muts_5.csv
+│ │ ├── aggregated_muts_6.csv
+│ │ ├── counts_patient5.csv
+│ │ ├── counts_patient6.csv (too large - derived through process_patient_expression.R)
+│ │ ├── gene_expression_processed_pat5.csv
+│ │ ├── gene_expression_processed_pat6.csv
+│ │ ├── mutation_pat12.csv
+│ │ ├── mutation_pat5.csv
+│ │ ├── mutation_pat6.csv
+│ │ ├── patient12.RDS
+│ │ ├── patient5.RDS
+│ │ ├── patient6.RDS
+│ │ ├── pat5_to_predict.parquet
+│ │ ├── pat6_to_predict.parquet
+│ │ ├── row_to_subclone_pat5.parquet
+│ │ ├── row_to_subclone_pat6.parquet
+│ │ ├── SRR30720406_.vcf
+│ │ ├── SRR30720407_.vcf (too large - scAllele)
+│ │ ├── SRR30720408_.vcf
+│ │ └── .DS_Store
+│ ├── filter_vcf.R
+│ ├── pat_12_pseudobulk.ipynb
+│ ├── pat_5_pseudobulk.ipynb
+│ ├── pat_6_pseudobulk.ipynb
+│ ├── process_patient_expression.R
+│ ├── plots
+│ │ ├── Rplots_6.pdf
+│ │ ├── Rplots_12.pdf
+│ │ ├── patient12_UMAP.png
+│ │ ├── patient12_elbowplot.png
+│ │ ├── patient5_UMAP.png
+│ │ ├── patient5_elbowplot.png
+│ │ ├── patient6_UMAP.png
+│ │ ├── patient6_elbowplot.png
+│ │ └── patient_5_Rplots.pdf
+│ └── scTherapy_plus.R
+├── Preprocess_Variants
+│ ├── cell_annotate.R
+│ ├── create_mutation_presence_cols_np.py
+│ ├── data
+│ │ ├── Model.csv
+│ │ ├── OmicsSomaticMutations.csv (too large - source depmap)
+│ │ └── mutations_cellosaurus_full.csv (too large - derived using bash_scripts/annotate_cell_ids.sh)
+│ ├── merge_variants_into_lincs.ipynb
+│ ├── mutation_data.R
+│ ├── query_tahoe_nonoverlapping.ipynb
+│ └── query_tahoe_overlapping.ipynb

+---

+## Usage

+### Bash Scripts

+Bash Scripts were used to run various tasks on the FU servers.
+These scripts are saved in this folder

+### GSEA

+- Scripts related to Gene Set Enrichment Analysis are located in the `GSEA/` folder.
+- `GSEA.R` performs enrichment analysis and visualization using preprocessed data.
+- The zip files contain both plots and data on the 10 best and 10 worst predictions for each of the respective model.
+The R file can be run as is, if the paths are correct.

+### Patient Data Processing

+- The `Process_patient_data/` directory contains notebooks (`*.ipynb`) and scripts to preprocess and analyze patient-specific data.
+- `filter_vcf.R` filters the outputs of scAllele
+- `process_patient_expression.R` transforms the expression data in a way to allow for pseudobulking using the respective .ipynb notebooks
+- Data files and intermediate files are in `Process_patient_data/data`.
+    - `.vcf` contain scAllele output
+    - `patX_to_predict.parquet` contain the processed patient data, including expression and gene-level variants to predict on
+    - `.cell_groupings` are scTherapy output that indicate which subclone each cell_id belongs to
+- Plot outputs can be found under `Process_patient_data/plots`.
+These are created through scTherapy
+- Note: we weren't able to fully process patient 12 since there was an ongoing issue with I/O Locks on the necessary files on the server.
+While we did solve this problem in time, there did not remain enough time to complete the subsequent analyses.

+### Variant Preprocessing

+- The `Preprocess_Variants/` folder contains scripts and notebooks for variant annotation and mutation data integration.
+- `cell_annotate.R` matches IDs used in DepMap to Cellosaurus IDs used in lincs and Tahoe
+- `data/` contains mutation files for our cell lines of interest
+- `merge_variants_into_lincs.ipynb` appends gene-level mutation data to lincs
+- `query_tahoe_...` does the same for tahoe
+- `mutation_data.R` contains some EDA and how we came up with cell_annotate.R
+- We used T2T from UCSC as a reference, in addition to the RefSeq Annotation file - we did not upload these files since they are too large for github.